Marthe Richard: Early life

 In Nancy, she became an apprentice to a tailor at fourteen, but later was registered as a prostitute in 1905.
 After a soldier accused her of giving him syphilis, she was forced to leave for Paris, where she met, in 1907, and later wed, Henry Richer.
 He was a rich industrialist who worked at Les Halles.

 In 1912, her husband bought himself a plane, and she flew it for the first time in 1913.
 She claimed in the press at the time to have broken the female record for the Le Crotoy–Zurich trip.
 She actually only flew the plane to Burgundy, whence it was shipped by train to the Zurich countryside, and flew it into Zurich.
 However, the new record was approved.
+Richard joined the Aéroclub féminin la Stella, a women's flying club set up by Marie Surcouf in 1909.
 In 1914, she participated in the founding of L'Union patriotique des aviatrices françaises ("Patriotic Union of French Women Aviators").
 As Secretary of the Union patriotique des aviatrices de France, alongside Carmen Damedoz, its treasurer, she demanded the right to contribute to the war effort as an aviator, although this was refused by the authorities.

 Espionage

 Her husband died in World War I in 1916.
 She became a spy under Captain Georges Ladoux, thanks to her lover, a young Russian anarchist.
 As part of her duties, she became the mistress of von Krohn, the Naval Attaché of the German Navy in Madrid.
 On their return to France, she discovered that Captain Ladoux was a double agent, and he was placed under arrest.

 She married Thomas Crompton in 1926.
 He was the financial director for the Rockefeller Foundation, and patron of the restoration of the Petit Trianon.
-When he died unexpectedly in 1928 in Genève, she moved to Bougival, and lived very well.
+When he died unexpectedly in 1928 in Geneva, she moved to Bougival, and lived very well.

 After being released from prison, and restored to the post of commander, Captain Ladoux published his fictionalized Memoires in 1930.

 The volume about Richard, Marthe Richard, spy in the French service, was mostly an invention.
 She claimed half of the vast royalties, and accepted the advice to write her own memoirs.
 Under the pseudonym of "Richard", she published the best-seller, My life as a spy in the French service (adapted as a film in 1937), and instantly became a heroine of France.
 Under media pressure, her lover Édouard Herriot, French Prime Minister at the time, gave the widowed Mme Crompton the Légion d'honneur for Foreign Affairs.

 During World War II, her courage was admired in France, and she was hated in Germany.
-She got close to certain members of the Gestapo, including François Spirito.
+However, she became close to certain members of the Gestapo, including François Spirito.